HOUSTON INDEPENDENT SCHOOL DISTRICT

 The Frost Elementary students will:

-Frost Elementary strives to promote parental engagement and involvement on a school-wide level through the following committees, organizations, and activities:
+Frost Elementary strives to promote parental engagement and engagement on a school-wide level through the following committees, organizations, and activities:

 - School Community Events and Projects: District and Area Activities, School Events and Projects: Open House, Festivals, Celebrations, and student performances

-· Title I Parental Involvement Policy/School Compact Committee
+- Title I Parental Engagement Policy/School Compact Committee/PTA meetings

-Frost Faculty, Staff and Parents will work together engage and support parental involvement.
+Frost Faculty, Staff and Parents will work together engage and support parental engagement.
 The “School/Parent/Student Compact” explains how parents, school staff, and the students will each share responsibility for each student’s academic success.
-Both the “Title I Parental Involvement Policy” and the “School/Parent/Student Compact” are developed, reviewed, and adopted with parents of participating Title I students.
-All activities will be in compliance with the Houston ISD School Board Parental Involvement component, and the Texas State Department of Education.
-Parents are requested to participate in all areas of parental engagement and involvement established by the school.
+Both the “Title I Parental Engagement Policy” and the “School/Parent/Student Compact” are developed, reviewed, and adopted with parents of participating Title I students.
+All activities will be in compliance with the Houston ISD School Board Parental Engagement component, and the Texas State Department of Education.
+Parents are requested to participate in all areas of parental engagement and engagement established by the school.
 School and district information is sent home in the parent’s home language.
 We ensure that parents with disabilities have the opportunity to participate by providing handicapped access to our building.
 Interpreters and other modifications are provided as needed.

-The School Parental Involvement Policy has been developed jointly with, and agreed on with, parents of children participating in Title I, Part A programs as documented in a meeting on October 19, 2017.
+The School Parental Engagement Policy has been developed jointly with, and agreed on with, parents of children participating in Title I, Part A programs as documented in a meeting on September 17, 2019.

-The policy was adopted by HISD school, Frost Elementary on October 19, 2017 and will be in effect for the 2017-2018 school year.
-The school will distribute this updated policy to all parents of participating Title I, Part A children on or before October 20, 2017.
+The policy was revised by HISD school, Frost Elementary on September 17, 2019 and will be in effect for the 2019-2020 school year.
+The school will distribute this updated policy to all parents of participating Title I, Part A children on or before September 27, 2019.